» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Treatment

-If signs of shock and bleeding are present, use a clean cloth to cover wound and control bleeding, keep rat warm and get to a veterinarian quickly, as these symptoms are life threatening!
+In the event signs of shock and bleeding are present, use a clean cloth to cover wound and control bleeding, keep rat warm and get to a veterinarian quickly, as these symptoms are life threatening!
 The veterinarian will want to start fluid replacement of warmed SQ fluids, oxygen therapy, and possibly a glucocorticoid such as prednisone or dexamethasone.

 For open fractures, provide analgesic for pain, such as butorphanol (Torbugesic).

 Once the rat is stabilized, x-rays are taken to determine type and severity of the fracture.
-The vet, after sedating the rat, may surgically debride and flush the area with sterile saline, reduce the fracture (meaning to place the bone in proper alignment), and immobilize the limb in a normal position.
+The veterinarian, after sedating the rat, may surgically debride and flush the area with sterile saline, reduce the fracture (meaning to place the bone in proper alignment), and immobilize the limb in a normal position.

-If the area of soft tissue damage is small and the fracture does not require internal fixation to keep the broken ends of the bone in alignment, such as with the use of pins, the veterinarian may then choose to continue treatment like that of a closed fracture.
+If the area of soft tissue damage is small and the fracture does not require internal fixation to keep the broken ends of the bone in alignment, such as with the use of pins, the veterinarian may then choose to continue treatment like that of a simple closed fracture.

-If damage is too severe , or if infection can not be controlled with antimicrobials and threatens the rat’s life, as in the case of some compound fractures, amputation of a limb may be required.
+In the event damage is too severe , or if infection can not be controlled with antimicrobials and threatens the rat’s life, as in the case of some compound fractures, amputation of a limb may be required.
 Where fractures of the spine or crush injuries are involved quality of life must be determined and euthanasia may have to be considered.

 For information pertaining to the medications listed above see the Rat Medication Guide: